sanger/sprint/client/README.md

 The application is written in [TypeScript](https://www.typescriptlang.org/), a typed superset of JavaScript.
 It will be automatically compiled to JavaScript when the server is running, with any compile errors being shown in the console.

+The configuration for TypeScript is in `tsconfig.json`.

 ### CSS

 The CSS is built using the [TailwindCSS](https://tailwindcss.com/) framework, which provides low-level CSS utility classes, removing the amount of CSS you have to write.
+The configuration for `tailwindcss` is in `tailwind.config.js`.

 Any CSS you do need to write, goes in the `src/styles/tailwind.css` file.
-When the server is running, this file is transformed by `tailwindcss` to `src/styles/index.css`.
+When the server is running, this file is transformed by `postcss` (a Webpack plugin) to `src/styles/index.css`.
+The configuration for `postcss` is in `postcss.config.js`.

 `index.css` is then imported by the application (see `src/index.tsx`).